LABORA-INF-UFG/plusTour/README.md

 # +Tour
-Code and data will be available at this repository once the paper gets accepted.
+Code and data will be available at this repository in a few days.